Skip to main content

 Clients often worry that pushing the Defender for Endpoint (MDE) onboarding policy via Intune will break existing standalone MDE installations.
 It will not.

 • MDE is Built-In: On Windows 10/11, MDE is not a separately installed application; it is a dormant sensor built into the OS.
-The Intune policy simply passes a configuration file pointing that sensor to your GCC High tenant.
+The Intune policy simply passes a configuration file pointing that sensor to your Intune tenant.

 • No Interruption: If the device is already reporting to your tenant (e.g., previously onboarded via local script or GPO), Intune simply detects the active sensor, registers a "Success" state, and continues without interrupting protection.
 (Note: If the device is reporting to a completely different company's tenant, it must be offboarded first).